Pushp6023/Expense-Tracker/README.md

 ```

 * **`src` folder:** This directory holds the entire frontend application code, built with React.
 It includes all components, state management, and styling necessary to render the user interface.
 * **`api` folder:** This directory contains the backend logic.
-Each file in this folder typically corresponds to a serverless function that handles a specific API endpoint (e.g., `api/add-expense.js`, `api/get-expenses.js`).
+File typically corresponds to a serverless function that handles a specific API endpoint.
 Vercel automatically deploys these files as individual serverless functions.